sisypheus/amz_tracker/README.md

 # amz_tracker
-Price tracker for amazon tracker with OAuth and JWT authentification, using MERN stack.
+Price tracker for amazon tracker with OAuth and JWT authentication, using MERN stack.